A variational approach to dimension-free self-normalized concentration: Simulation Details

 where

 We take $\beta = 2$, $\eta=2$, and $\eps=1/2$, as suggested in their paper.
-In all plots, we omit the first 200 time steps because our bound blows up when $\gamma_{\min}(V_t)$ is too small.
-As we say in the main paper, this is drawback of our bound from which the bound of \citet{whitehouse2023time} does not suffer.
+In all plots, we omit the first 100 time steps because our bound blows up when $\gamma_{\min}(V_t)$ is too small.
+As we say in the main paper, this is drawback of our bound, and one from which the bound of \citet{whitehouse2023time} does not suffer.
+Note that $\psi_{G,1}^{-1}(1) \approx 0.73$, so all our choices of $\lambda$ are legal.